turkeryilmaz/openairinterface5g/doc/rfsimulator_pub_sub/rfsim_pub_sub.md

 See the following diagram:
 ![Rfsim pubsub architecture](rfsim-pubsub-architecture.jpg)

-This setup has been tested with up to 35 UEs running on a machine featuring an Intel(R) Xeon(R) Silver 4216 CPU @ 2.10GHz, comprising 64 CPUs (2 NUMA nodes, each with 16 physical cores and 2 threads per core) and 128 GB of RAM.
+This setup was tested with up to 35 UEs running on a machine with an Intel(R) Xeon(R) Silver 4216 CPU @ 2.10GHz, 64 CPUs (2 NUMA nodes, each with 16 physical cores and 2 threads per core) and 128 GB of RAM.

 # Build